 ¼ cup unsweetened shredded coconut (optional)

 Store the frosting in an airtight container in the refrigerator for up to 10 days.
-Makes about 2 cups or enough for about one 8 inch diameter cake.
+This recipe makes about 2 cups of Rich Vegan Coconut Frosting or enough for about one layer of an 8 inch diameter cake.